The Front DoorSmyrna • Murfreesboro

 Why we’re expanding here

-La Vergne is an expansion area for The Front Door, which means I’m actively visiting businesses here and building the list.
-The same standard applies — 4+ stars with at least 10 Google reviews, personally visited by me, and offering something free to the community.
-No shortcuts, no exceptions.
-If you run a business in La Vergne that meets these criteria, I want to walk through your door.
+La Vergne is an expansion area for The Front Door, which means I’m actively getting to know businesses here and building the list.
+The same standard applies: every name is one I’d send my own mother to.
+No application to pass, no review quota, just my honest recommendation.
+If you run a business in La Vergne I’d be proud to send someone I love to, I want to meet you.

 The community around the lake